nicm42/nicm42/README.md

 - 🔭 I’m currently working on a Frontend Mentor project using logical properties and Rollup
 - 🌱 I’m currently learning Drupal
-- ⚡ I’m currently satisfying my curiosity about Java
+- ⚡ I’m currently satisfying my curiosity about Ruby on Rails

 ---